Who Is Mikhail Gorbachev?

 During the 1985 summit in Geneva and the October 1986 Reykjavik summit, the strain between Gorbachev and Reagan was apparent.
 The two disagreed over the development of a Strategic Defense Initiative, which Reagan wanted and Gorbachev didn't.
 Both summits ended in stalemates.
 At the end of 1987, Gorbachev gave in to Reagan’s argument.
 At this point, the Soviet Union’s economy was in crisis.
 Gorbachev’s economic reforms weren’t working.
 In 1987, Gorbachev and Reagan signed the Intermediate-Range Nuclear Forces (INF) Treaty, the first-ever mutual agreement on nuclear weapons reduction.
 The Soviet Union welcomed some desperately needed relief from the expenses of the space race.

 Included among Gorbachev’s key political reforms was a new, more democratic election system.
 In 1989, he organized elections that required Communist Party members to run against non-party members.
 He revoked the Communist Party’s special status as set forth in the USSR’s constitution.
-State power was handed over to the Congress of People’s Duties of the USSR, the Soviet Union’s first parliament, based on democratic elections.
-On March 15, 1990, the Congress of People’s Duties elected Gorbachev the first president of the Soviet Union.
+State power was handed over to the Congress of People’s Deputies of the USSR, the Soviet Union’s first parliament, based on democratic elections.
+On March 15, 1990, the Congress of People’s Deputies elected Gorbachev the first president of the Soviet Union.

 During his presidency, Gorbachev promoted more peaceful international relations.
 He ordered Soviet troops to withdraw from Afghanistan.
 Through his peaceful negotiations with President Reagan, Gorbachev was also instrumental in ending the Cold War.
 He is likewise credited for his crucial role in the fall of the Berlin Wall and subsequent reunification of Germany.
 For his excellent leadership and his contributions to the overall betterment of world development, Gorbachev was awarded the Nobel Peace Prize on October 15, 1990.